averygoodplanet/recipe_tracker/doc/user_stories.md

 Usage: ./recipe_tracker find "Potato Salad"

 Acceptance Criteria:
+* Returns exact match of searched name, if found.
-* Returns fuzzy matches of searched name
+* Returns fuzzy matches of searched name, if no exact match.
-* If no matches, gives message that no matches found and urges user to check spelling, and how to page through recipe names.
+* If no (exact or fuzzy) matches, gives message that no matches found and urges user to check spelling, and how to page through recipe names.

 Show List of Recipes in Database
 ----------------------------